Joint regional uptake quantification of Thorium-227 and Radium-223 using a multiple-energy-window projection-domain quantitative SPECT method: Discussion

 Fig.~\ref{fig:mismatch} illustrates that inaccuracies in VOI definitions can affect the accuracy of the estimates produced by both the proposed and conventional RBQ methods.
-As the degree of inaccuracy in VOI definition due to rigid-body transformation increases, the accuracy of all the considered methods decrease.
+In these results, as the degree of inaccuracy in VOI definition due to rigid-body transformation increased, the accuracy of all the considered methods decreased.
 However, at each degree of inaccuracy, the proposed MEW-PDQ method consistently outperformed the conventional RBQ methods.
-Additionally, the results in Fig.~\ref{fig:mismatch} show that, compared with the conventional RBQ methods, the proposed method also exhibited lower sensitivity to inaccuracy in VOIs arising from non-rigid transformations caused by patient breathing during the SPECT scanning process.
+Additionally, these results show that, compared with the conventional RBQ methods, the proposed method also exhibited lower sensitivity to inaccuracy in VOIs arising from non-rigid transformations caused by patient breathing during the SPECT scanning process.

 For dosimetry studies with systematically administered radionuclide therapies, the patients are typically imaged at multiple time points post-administration.
 Due to the decay of $\mathrm{^{227}Th}$ to $\mathrm{^{223}Ra}$, there will be different $\mathrm{^{227}Th}$ to $\mathrm{^{223}Ra}$ uptake ratios in the patient at those time points.
 Fig.~\ref{fig:timeAfter} shows the reliable performance of the MEW-PDQ method to estimate the regional uptake of both isotopes with all $\mathrm{^{227}Th}$ to $\mathrm{^{223}Ra}$ uptake ratios.
 These results motivate further evaluation of the method for $\mathrm{^{227}Th}$-based $\alpha$-RPT dosimetry studies.